OpenNTF/openliberty-domino/README.md

 ### Console Commands

-The runtime supports several Domino console commands, all of which are prefixed by `tell http osgi wlp` when run via OSGi and `tell wlp` when run via RunJava:
+The runtime supports several Domino console commands, all of which are prefixed by `tell wlp`:

 * `status`: Displays the status of all running Liberty servers.
 This is equivalent to the `server status $name` command in the Liberty package
 * `stop`: Stops all running Liberty servers